wikimedia/mediawiki-extensions-PropertySuggester/README.md

 ### Configuration

 * $wgPropertySuggesterMinProbability - a float that sets a minimum threshold for suggestions (default 0.05)
-* $wgPropertySuggesterDeprecatedIds - a list of ints that blacklist suggestions
+* $wgPropertySuggesterDeprecatedIds - a list of ints that won't be used for suggestions
 * $wgPropertySuggesterInitialSuggestions - a list of ints that will be suggested when no statements exist

 ## Release notes